GovTechSG/ansible-rhsso-oracle/README.md

 This Ansible playbook is to automate the installation to Red Hat Single-Sign-On (RHSSO) in a VM and connect it to an existing Oracle database

 ## Assumption
+* The OS of your target VM uses the Yum package manager
 * This playbook assumes you are using Oracle database.
 If you are not using Oracle database, feel free to comment out
   * the "Install OJDBC" block in **deploy.yml**
   * any Oracle related configuration in **roles/rhsso/templates/standalone.xml.j2**